benjamin-lowry/steamarchiver/README.md

   depot_extractor you need to have a downloaded copy of the manifest (you can get one by running depot_archiver in dry run mode, using the -d flag) and the decryption key.

+The folder steamlancache contains an HTTP server (written in Golang) that you can use as a LAN cache for Steam to speed up downloads and automatically archive all the content you download in the formats these scripts expect.
+Just run the server with the folder the Python scripts are in as the working directory, and set a DNS record to point "lancache.steamcontent.com" to the IP of the server.

 For help finding appids, depotids, and manifests, check out https://steamdb.info